dnfield/flutter_svg/README.md

 );
 ```

-The default placeholder is an empty box.
+The default placeholder is an empty box (`LimitedBox`) - although if a `height` or
+`width` is specified on the `SvgPicture`, a `SizedBox` will be used instead (which
+ensures better layout experience).
 There is currently no way to show an
 Error visually, however errors will get properly logged to the console in debug
 mode.